SciFiFarms/TechnoCore/CONTRIBUTING.md

   - [TechnoCore's documentation on Linux](https://github.com/SciFiFarms/TechnoCore-Docs/blob/master/pages/allthing/allthing_linux.md)
 - **[espressif/ESP8266](https://espressif.com)** - The ESP8266 is a $5 WiFi chip that you can connect senors to.

-### Developer Environment
+## Developer Environment

 ### Debugging (how to find out what went wrong)
 #### Viewing Logs
-The best way I've found to debug so far is using `docker service logs -f SERVICE_NAME` To get a list of the service names, run `docker service ls`
+The best way to view logs is via Grafana's Explore interafce.
+It's accessible from the menu on the left of Home Assistant.
+Alteratively, I also use `docker service logs -f SERVICE_NAME`
+To get a list of the service names, run `docker service ls`
 #### Changing verbosity of logs
 - To increase logging verbosity in Node-RED, change node-red/data/settings.js logging: console: level to "trace".